HERE Artist Residency Program (HARP)

 Since 1993, HERE has been one of New York’s most prolific producing organizations and today stands at the forefront of the city’s presenters of daring new work.
 A collaborative multi-arts space with two theatres and a gallery/lounge, HERE developed such acclaimed works as Eve Ensler’s THE VAGINA MONOLOGUES, puppeteer Basil Twist’s SYMPHONIE FANTASTIQUE, Trey Lyford and Geoff Soebelle’s ALL WEAR BOWLERS, and Taylor Mac’s THE LILY’S REVENGE.
 For over 15 years, HERE has invested in long-term developmental relationships with individual artists and artist collaborations.
 HERE builds a community that nurtures career artists as they create innovative hybrid live performance in theatre, dance, music, puppetry, media and visual art.
 Our artist residencies support the singular vision of the lead artist through commissions, long-term development, and production support.
 HERE’s programs and performances promote relationships among local, national, and international artists.
 Our space is a destination for audiences who are passionate about groundbreaking contemporary work and the creative process behind it.

-'One of the most unusual arts spaces in New York---and possibly the model for the cutting edge arts space of tomorrow, ' (The New York Times); "the Downtown Lincoln Center" (Paper Magazine) "...HERE still manages to be the forum for fresh talents." - Ben Brantley of The New York Times, on playbill.com (2015)
+'One of the most unusual arts spaces in New York---and possibly the model for the cutting edge arts space of tomorrow, ' (The New York Times); "the Downtown Lincoln Center" (Paper Magazine) "...HERE still manages to be the forum for fresh talents." - Ben Brantley of The New York Times

 HARP nurtures the development of mid-career hybrid artists and their audiences, through cross-disciplinary exchange, peer-driven workshops, and panel discussions.
 HARP was conceived in 1999 to address an urgent need in the artistic community: a void of artistic and administrative support for mid-career artists.
 This lack of support was causing talented artists, in the most fertile periods of their careers, to leave the field.
 HARP was initiated to provide a much-needed forum to assist artists who are developing unique artistic voices and experimenting with new approaches to expanding the parameters of performance work.

-As the works being developed are complex hybrid projects, each Residency will last up to 3 years, renewed annually.
+As the works being developed are complex hybrid projects, each Residency will last for 2 to 3 years, renewed annually.
 At the end of each residency year, the artist and HERE mutually decide whether to continue the residency.
-It is unlikely that any project accepted in 2016 will go to production before the 2018-19 season.
+It is unlikely that any project accepted in 2017 will go to production before 2019-20.

 HARP RESIDENCY EXPECTATIONS: